Sands of Beirut: Description

 The Sands were a complex of nearly 20 prehistoric sites that were destroyed due to building operations using the soft sandstone in constructing the city of Beirut and Beirut Airport.
 The large number of open air sites provided a wealth of flint relics from various periods including Natufian remains, unstratified but suggested to date between c.
 10000 BC to c 8000 BC.
-Finds included sickles used for harvesting wild cereals as just prior to the agricultural revolution.
-The transition into the neolithic is well documented with Khiamian sites also being represented in the Sands.
+Finds included sickles used for harvesting wild cereals as just prior to the Neolithic Revolution.
+The transition into the Neolithic is well documented with Khiamian sites also being represented in the Sands.
 Evidence of pre-Natufian Kebaran occupation was also found.

 The materials recovered are now held by the Museum of Lebanese Prehistory part of the Saint Joseph University.
-It is one of the few sites showing signs of real village occupation in the late pleistocene.
+It is one of the few sites showing signs of real village occupation in the late Pleistocene.
 The first flints were found by J. Chester and further studies by J.W.
 Dawson were published in 1874.
 This was followed by extensive research by Father G. Zumoffen who published in 1893.
 Henri Fleisch also catalogued and recovered materials from the sites in the 1960s, the destruction of the Sands of Beirut was recently exhibited through Father Fleisch's photography in June 2010 at the Museum of Lebanese Prehistory.

 Sands of Beirut archaeological sites included: